andrey-zherikov/argparse/README.md

 * Removed support for delegate in `Config.errorHandler`, `Description`, `ShortDescription`, `Usage` and `Epilog` because of compiler's `closures are not yet supported in CTFE`.

 * Added new `Config.assignKeyValueChar` parameter to customize assign character in `key=value` syntax for arguments with associative array type.

+* Added new `Config.errorExitCode` parameter to customize exit code in case of parsing error.

 * Added support of `@PositionalArgument` without explicit position.
 In this case positions are determined in the order of declarations of members.